What is GDPR?

 8. Data breaches

-A personal data breach refers to a breach of security that can lead to accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed.
+A personal data breach refers to a breach of security that can lead to accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored or otherwise processed.

 Our duty is to keep our users’ information safe, and report certain types personal data breach to the relevant supervisory authority within 72 hours.
 We also understand we must inform affected individuals without undue delay.